-Quick overview of Popular Social Trading Platform
+Quick Overview of Popular Social Trading Platform

 Below is a table with pros and cons for the top 5 trading social networks based on real user experience.
-Sure thing there are much more Social trading platforms in the digital world, but they all have many common features:
+Sure thing there are many more Social trading platforms in the digital world, but they all have many common features:

 So, basically, what we’ve learned from this short review?